queenofdowntime/queenofdowntime.github.io/tutorials/crud-py.md

 # PUT (ie. send) some new data to the API's 'update' endpoint (ie. URL)
 # for that file and then use the command line to see that the webservice
 # has updated the file with the new data
-$ curl -X PUT localhost:5000/files/update/test-file --data '{"contents":"goodbye"}'
+$ curl -X PUT localhost:5000/files/update/test-file --data '{"contents":"goodbye"}' -H "Content-Type: application/json"
 Entry 'test-file' in '~/crud-files' updated.
 $ cat $HOME/crud-files/test-file
 goodbye

 # call the API's `delete` endpoint (URL) for that file and then use the
 # command line to verify that the file has been deleted
-$ curl localhost:5000/files/delete/test-file
+$ curl -X DELETE localhost:5000/files/delete/test-file
 Entry 'test-file' deleted from '~/crud-files'.
 $ ls $HOME/crud-files/